Sweden hero image

 7 Days

-• Arrive Stockholm; Gamla Stan walk and welcome dinner on the waterfront.
+• Arrive in Stockholm for a Gamla Stan walk and waterfront welcome dinner.

 • Stockholm touring: Royal Palace, Vasa Museum, Storkyrkan visit, and afternoon archipelago cruise.